-Although honey is mostly fructose and glucose, it is all the other stuff that gives honey its flavor, aroma, color and nutritional benefits.
+Although honey is mostly fructose and glucose, it is all the other stuff that gives honey its flavor, aroma, color, and nutritional benefits.
 Honey bees thrive on honey in part because of the nutrients, antioxidants, amino acids, protein, flavonoids, minerals, and pollen that it contains.
-Yes, these are small in quantity, but they are vital, just as the vitamins and minerals in human food is vital to us.
+Yes, these are small in quantity, but they are vital, just as the vitamins and minerals in human food are vital to us.

 At any rate, I thought I would let you read the rebuttal and decide for yourself.
 This comment arrived this week attached to a different post on the same subject, “What’s really in the bottle?” but it rebuts my most recent post “Is your honey cut with sugar syrup?” in the same way.
 I deleted references to other commenters for their privacy.

 Honey Bee Suite

 Rusty, while you may be attributed with having the patience of Job, your love of bees is more in question.

 We highly discourage ANY supplemental sweetener other than PURE CANE sugar (not “pure sugar,” nor corn syrup in any form, because of the pesticides used on those plants, as well as genetic modifications to the plants (sugar beets and corn) used to produce other products.

 We (as well as many beekeepers the world over) feed our bees sweetened water throughout the year, particularly during the early spring and autumn months, for the VERY simple reason that the BEES (not the beekeepers) need this sweetened water to LIVE.

 The bees are well able to convert this PLANT sweetened water into HONEY, regardless of the pedantic arguments, and the hive utilizes this honey throughout the winter months, to survive and live.

 Now, in regards to the “clear color” of honey, or non-nectar honey – this is a prime example of people over-thinking nature.